Paradeluxe/Praditor/markdown/params.md

 For every target area, we do the same procedure as below:
 1. Set up a noise reference.
 It's **mean absolute first-derivatives** as baseline.
 2. Set up a **starting frame** as the onset candidate (start from the very next frame from the noise reference).
 3. Scan from the starting frame.
-We use **kernel smoothing** to see if the current frame (or actually kernel/window) is **valid/invalid**.
+We use **kernel smoothing** to see if the current frame (or actually kernel/window) is **active/inactive**.
-4. When we gather enough **valid** frames, the exact frame/time point we stop is the answer we want.
+4. When we gather enough **active** frames, the exact frame/time point we stop is the answer we want.
 Otherwise, we move on to the next starting frame.